dgwarlug47/File-Browser/readme.md

-This is a simple File Browser User Interface that allows the user to:
+This is a File Browser User Interface that allows the user to:

 1) navigate through files and directories